Equidistribution, covering radius, and Diophantine approximation for rational points on the sphere: Fourier Coefficients of Theta Series

-The case where $d$ is even is similar after an application of Shimura's correspondence.
-Let $\cS(\Theta_P)$ be the Shimura lift of $\Theta_P$ \cite[Def 15.1.20 for $D=1$]{CohenStromberg}.
-It is a cusp form of integer weight $k\coloneqq d+2\nu$ and level 2 with Fourier coefficients
+From this we see that $D_d(s)$ extends meromorphically to a neighborhood of $s=1$ with at most a simple pole there.
+The claim follows by taking the residue at $s=1$ on both sides of \eqref{eq:IP(s)_bound}. \\ The case where $d$ is even is similar after an application of Shimura's correspondence.
+Set $k_0 := k- 2\nu = d$.
+Let $\cS(\Theta)$ and $\cS(\Theta_P)$ be the Shimura lifts of $\Theta$ and of $\Theta_P$, respectively; see \cite[Def 15.1.20 for $D=1$]{CohenStromberg}.
+Then $\cS(\Theta_P)$ is a cusp form of integral weight $k=d+2\nu$ and level $2$, with Fourier coefficients